MathildeAguiar/docs_internship/journal.md

 ### 23/07/21 :
 * I coded the 'student results' interface but I'm still missing the Bokeh graph
 * I wroked on my report again

+### 26/07/21 :
+* Itried to render the db errors in something pleasant for the user.
+* I worked on the student's dashboard.
+I had new little ideas.
+* I read the hugging face course again.

+### 27/07/21 :
+* Bokeh works !
+I can display the student's result in a graph but since I don't have much data I did a mock set of results that just doesn't make much sense.
+* I read the hugging face course again.
+I will finish the first big part tomorrow I think.

+### 28/07/21 :